The Integrative Psychiatry Program

 However, we strongly encourage all Fellows to stay abreast of the latest credit reporting guidelines for each type of credit they are pursuing to remain in compliance with their respective state board.

-I previously completed a Psychiatry Redefined course that is now approved for CME or CE credit.
+I previously completed a Psychiatry Redefined course that is now approved for CME credit.
 Can I claim retroactive credit?

 No; CME credits can only be claimed for courses that were completed within our terms of active credit approval.
 The term of approval for Psychiatry Redefined’s current CME courses began September 1st, 2019.
 If you completed any of these courses prior to this date, you cannot claim CME credits.